adrian154/blog/public/blogposts/rubiks/blogpost.md

 $$\underbrace{\frac12}_\text{parity} \times \underbrace{12! \times 2^{11}}_\text{edges} \times \underbrace{8! \times 3^7}_\text{corners} = 43,252,003,274,489,856,000$$

 We know that all positions meeting our criteria can be solved, since we can devise sequences of moves ("algorithms" in cuber lingo) that manipulate portions of the cube while leaving the rest undisturbed.
-By repeatedly applying these algorithms, solving any state becomes trivial.
+By repeatedly applying these algorithms, solving any state becomes trivial, though of course the solution is not optimal.

 # The Search Algorithm